Ru1vly/Eidos/README.md

 ## Features

-* **Natural Language Interface:** Engage with the terminal through intuitive, human-like language
+* **Natural Mutli Language Interface:** Engage with the terminal through intuitive, human-like at any language.
 * **Intelligent Command Execution:** The AI interprets user request and translates them into thje appropriate shell commands.
 * **Web Search Integration:** Seamlessly perform internet searches directly from the command line.